-The memory in your computer (DRAM) loses content when you turn off your computer.
+So, in easier terms, the memory in your computer (DRAM) loses content when you turn off your computer.
 You know that bit about saving your work often because you don't want to lose it if your computer kicks the can?
+Yeah that part.

 What's The Big Deal?

-But what's the big deal about not losing power on the NVME SSD??
-I'm glad you asked, as the main aspect of NVME SSDs is the significantly increased read/write speeds and lower latency.
+But what's the big deal about not losing power on the NVME SSD?
+I'm glad you asked, as the main aspect of NVME SSDs is the significantly increased read and write speeds and lower latency.

 Due to the physical design of the HDD, the latency is much higher (takes more time to access files).
 The SATA SSD has a much lower latency, and is still a very competitive product.